ag-ayush/ag-ayush.github.io/_posts/2018-02-28-smart-window-shades.md

 layout: post
 title: "Smart Window Shades"
 date: 2018-03-01
-excerpt: "A web service that allows one to control their window shades using a website."
+excerpt: "A web service, written using Python flask and bootstrap, that allows one to control their window shades using a website."
 image: "/images/smart-window-shades.png"
 ---
 ## Summary